-Independent Auditor's Report to the Corporation of Riverside College
+Independent Auditor's Report to the Board of Governors of Riverside College Halton Opinion

-Opinion

-We have audited the financial statements of Riverside College (the "College") for the year ended 31 July 2023 which comprise the Consolidated and College statement of comprehensive income, the Consolidated and College balance sheet, the Consolidated and College statement of changes in reserves, the College statement of cash flows and notes to the financial statements, including significant accounting policies.
+We have audited the financial statements of Riverside College Halton (the "College") for the year ended 31 July 2024 which comprise the Statement of Comprehensive Income and Expenditure, the Statement of Changes in Reserves, the Balance Sheet, the Statement of Cash Flows and notes to the financial statements including a summary of significant accounting policies in Note 1.
 The financial reporting framework that has been applied in their preparation is United Kingdom Accounting Standards, including FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" (United Kingdom Generally Accepted Accounting Practice).
 In our opinion the financial statements:

-- give a true and fair view of the state of the College's affairs as at 31 July 2023 and of the College's income and expenditure, gains and losses, and changes in reserves and cash flows, for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; and - have been prepared in accordance with 2019 Statement of Recommended Practice - Accounting for Further and Higher Education, and Accounts Direction 2022 to 2023 issued by the Education and Skills Funding Agency.
+- give a true and fair view of the state of the College's affairs as at 31 July 2024 and of the College's income and expenditure, gains and losses, and changes in reserves and cash flows, for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; and - have been prepared in accordance with 2019 Statement of Recommended Practice Accounting for Further and Higher Education, Accounts Direction 2023 to 2024 issued by the Education and Skills Funding Agency, and the Accounts Direction, for accounting periods beginning on or after 1 August 2019, issued by the Office for Students.